HanWelmer/Z80Compiler/README.md

 See syntax.md for a description of the miniJava syntax and semantics.

 Development:
-All you need is Java JDK.
+All you need is Java JDK and Maven.
 More is better.
-* javac *.java
+* mvn compile
-* java RegressionTest
+* mvn test

-See file RegressionTest.txt for the list of *.j files with unit tests.

 Usage:
 * java Z80Compiler